markdown-extended/manifest/mde-manifest.md

 **Writer Note:** For a document often read "as is" as plain text, it MAY be a good idea to always indent a block for readability.

+#### A.6.c.
+Indentation and blank lines {#A6c}

+The global rules for blocks sequences are:

+-   passing 1 blank line MUST close last indented block (indentation level goes down by 1), except if the next block is indented exactly like last one and current block allows paragraphing (this is the case of list items for instance - [§§](#C8))
+-   passing 2 blank lines MUST close ALL current indented blocks (indentation level goes back to 0), except in a *fenced code block* ([§§](#C6b)), where the content MUST be rendered "as is" (the two blank lines must therefore be rendered as two blank lines).

+**Example:** A classic example is the case of a code block following a list item.
+If only one line is passed between both, the code block will be considered as part of the list item's content (and must be indented in consequence by 2: 2 tabulations or 8 spaces).
+If two blank lines are passed, the block must be considered as a fresh new block (the list item is considered finished).

 ### A.7.
 Automatic escaping {#A7}